isaacs/node-tar/README.md

   defaults to 1024.
 Anything deeper than the limit will raise a warning and skip the entry.
 Set to `Infinity` to remove the limitation.
+- `maxDecompressionRatio` Defaults to 1000.
+The maximum ratio of decommpressed bytes to compressed bytes, in a compressed archive.
+Set to `Infinity` to allow explosive decompression.

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.